Farms near Auvers

 Farms near Auvers or Thatched Cottages by a Hill is an oil painting by Vincent van Gogh that he painted in July 1890 when he lived in Auvers-sur-Oise, France.
 The painting is an example of the double-square canvases that he employed in his last landscapes.

 Van Gogh spent the last few months of his life in Auvers-sur-Oise, a small town just north of Paris, after he left an asylum at Saint-Rémy in May 1890.
 Shortly after arriving at Auvers, Van Gogh wrote his sister Wil: "Here there are roofs of mossy thatch which are superb, and of which I’ll certainly do something."
-The painting appears to be unfinished.
+Their shapes are mimicked by the fields and hills behind.
+The hasty brushwork and blank sky suggest that the painting is unfinished.
 It is similar to Thatched Cottages and Houses, a painting thought to have been executed shortly after arrival at Auvers.